kubernetes/enhancements/keps/sig-cluster-lifecycle/wgs/1815-componentconfig-objectmeta/README.md

   Any change of default behavior may be surprising to users or break existing automations, so be extremely careful here.

+ No, these new fields don't control component behavior.
+There may be some impact to existing tests making use of previously overloaded component configs with fields of the same name if existing values are out of bounds.

 * **Can the feature be disabled once it has been enabled (i.e. can we rollback the enablement)?**
   Also set `disable-supported` to `true` or `false` in `kep.yaml`.
   Describe the consequences on existing workloads (e.g. if this is runtime feature, can it break the existing applications?).

+Yes, this can be disabled once it has been enabled.
+The existing component API's have a lenient path implementation for thr strict decoders that allow for previously overloaded configs with fields of the same name to pass validation.

 * **What happens if we reenable the feature if it was previously rolled back?**

+Nothing right now as decoders for the component configs provide a lenient path to allow for the fileds to be included or excluded.

 * **Are there any tests for feature enablement/disablement?**
   The e2e framework does not currently support enabling and disabling feature